The Bank Repossessed My Car Without Giving Me Notice. Is That Legal?

 When You Get Notice Before a Car Repossession: If You're in the Military

 If you're in the military and have defaulted on a car loan, the Servicemembers Civil Relief Act (SCRA) provides you with special protections against the repossession of your car.
 The creditor usually has to go to court and get a court order before taking the car.
 You should get notice of that legal process.
-Though, some exceptions exist and there are a few additional details to consider.
+However, there are some exceptions and a few additional details to consider.

 Limitations on Car Repossessions